aman-sharma-nine/K-nearest-neighbour-explainer/README.md

 In this project, we will be predicting car prices using k-nearest neighbors algorithm.
 This project will help you practice the machine learning workflow and logic behind the algorithm.
 The dataset is obtained from : https://archive.ics.uci.edu/ml/datasets/automobile

+Binder
+Launch a live notebook server with these notebooks using binder: Binder